 First I measure the wing.

 This wing is going to be white from the spar to the trailing edge on top.
 It will be blue from the spar forward, and the entire bottom will be blue.
-So for each side I need a 3 x 20 piece of blue, and 8 x 20 piece of blue, and a 5.25 x 20 piece of white.
+So for each side I need a 3 x 20 piece of blue, an 8 x 20 piece of blue, and a 5.25 x 20 piece of white.
 I look at my roll of film and figure out where is the best place to get these pieces, and I mark them and cut them out.
 Don’t worry about cutting pieces out in the same direction.
 Film doesn’t have a grain, so it doesn’t matter what direction your pieces are oriented in relation to the roll.

 The first part of the wing to be covered is the white section, so the blue can overlap it.
 If the white were to overlap the blue, you would be able to see a blue shadow through the white.
 That doesn’t look so good, so you put the white on first.